Sumin1030/fixed-term-diary/README.md

 # fixed-term-diary
-A kind of blog site for fixed-term
+This is a kind of blog site.
+It can be used for fixed-term.